-RPT-UPDATE 3-New PNG leader "taking back" economy, puts resources firms on notice
+UPDATE 4-New PNG leader "taking back" economy, puts resources firms on notice

 “I truly want this country to be the richest black Christian nation on the planet,” he added.

 Exxon said it looked forward to working with the new leadership.
-Oil Search said it did not comment on politics and Total did not respond to requests for comment.
+Oil Search said it did not comment on politics.

+Total’s Chairman and CEO Patrick Pouyanne told journalists on the sidelines of the company’s shareholders meeting in Paris on Wednesday evening that he would not comment on the political situation in Papua New Guinea.

+“Our accord has been negotiated... the (former) prime minister very well defended the interest of his country during the discussions.
+It is a major project that would need some more work before it is launched,” Pouyanne said.

 PNG also hosts significant gold mines operated by Newcrest Mining and, separately, Barrick Gold and Zijin Mining Group.